RphWbr/visiannot/doc/source/userguide-visiannot.rst

 * As a vector of length :math:`n_{sample}`, where :math:`n_{sample} \in \mathbb{N}` is the number of samples in the file.
 In this case, the frequency is constant and must be provided by the user.
 * As a matrix of shape :math:`(n_{sample},2)`, where the first column contains the timestamp of each sample and the second column contains the value of the samples.
 This is particularly useful for non regularly sampled signals.
 The timestamps are expressed in milliseconds relatively to the beginning datetime of the file.
+* As a matrix of shape :math:`(n_{sample},m+1)`, where the first column contains the timestamp of each sample and the remaining columns contain the value of the samples of :math:`m` signals.
+This is particularly useful for several non regularly sampled signals which share the same timestamps for samples.

 An example of non regularly sampled signal is the RR series, which is extracted from the physiological signal ECG (electrocardiogram).
 The ECG measures the electrical activity of the heart beat.
 During a heart beat cycle, there is a peak that can be detected.
 The RR series is defined as the difference between two successive peaks in the ECG.
 Since these peaks are not regular, the RR series is non regularly sampled.